sordina/SQLBong/README.md

 =======

-Parse columnized output with SQL - Thanks to the power of <a href="http://www.sqlite.org/">SQLite3</a>.
+Parse columnized output with SQL - Thanks to the power of [SQLite3](http://www.sqlite.org/).

 The SQL syntax accepted is completely determined by what SQLite3 supports.